-Whilst the majority of our Year 11 students move into the 6th Form, we ensure that we help them explore all the different Post 16 opportunities through PSD, Open Days, meetings with their tutors and the opportunity to have an interview with Mrs Mackay.
-Year 11 students also have an interview with a representative from a company so that the student has an opportunity to write a CV and receive feedback on their CV and interview skills.
-An important part of Year 11: giving them insight into what might happen when they apply for employment.
+Whilst the majority of our Year 11 students move into the 6th Form, we ensure that we help them explore all the different Post 16 opportunities through PSHE, Open Days, meetings with their tutors and at least one interview with Mrs Mackay.
+Year 11 students also have a mock interview with a representative from a company so that the student has an opportunity to write a CV and receive feedback on their CV and interview skills.
+This is an important part of Year 11, giving them insight into what might happen when they apply for employment.

-The majority of our Year 13 students choose to go onto Higher Education and we therefore have a tailor made programme, throughout years 12 and 13 specialising in their needs for Post 18 choices.
-Alongside this programme, we offer a personal development programme to include study skills, well-being and healthy living, employment opportunities and visits from ex- students.
+Year 12 and 13 students follow a two year tailor made programme specialising in their needs for post 18 choices.
+Whether a student chooses to go onto Higher Education, Apprenticeship or employment they are supported throughout that decision.
+We cover employability skills with all students so that they leave South Wilts with a deep understanding of employability competencies and how they can illustrate and develop them.
+Alongside this programme, we offer a personal development programme to include study skills, well-being and healthy living, employment opportunities and visits from a variety of speakers from Gap Year opportunities, universities, local employers and ex- students.
+Specialist programmes include those for Oxbridge students and Medics, Vets and Dentists.
 Our students excel at a wide range of Post 18 careers and to that end we work with students whatever their needs from completing their university application process (through UCAS), completing an application for employment or training, having a gap year or something completely different.
-In recent years our students who have chosen not to attend university have gained excellent positions with KPMG, IBM, Smith and Williamson, our local MP and other local employers.
+In recent years our students who have chosen not to attend university have gained excellent positions with KPMG, IBM, Smith and Williamson, our local MP and other local employers, whereas our students who opt for university have taken a huge range of courses at a wide range of universities – CLICK HERE for destinations.
 We aim to ensure that whatever they choose to do, they have firm plans for their future and the skills to excel at whatever they take on.

-6th Form students are advised to have at least one interview with Mrs Mackay to help them explore their options and choose the right course of action, alongside their regular discussions with their tutors.
+6th Form students are advised to have at least one interview with Mrs Mackay per year to help them explore their options and choose the right course of action, alongside their regular discussions with their tutors.
 Many students happily opt for more.
 Students can either email Mrs Mackay with a question or sign up outside the office (S4).
 Students are also encouraged to ‘drop in' whenever the door is open.
 All students of any year, are also welcome to see Mrs Mackay regarding any aspect of career choice, subject choice, work related questions or Higher Education.
+Parents are also welcome to contact Mrs Mackay.
+In addition to the opportunity for one to one discussions, the PSHE programme includes a range of careers and HE elements, briefings for parents, internal and external speakers, and a very comprehensive set of related resources be they written, verbal or particular websites.

-Specific career calendars for your daughter's year can be found at:
+Specific career calendars and programmes for your daughter's year can be found at:

 We find that parents can play a pivotal role in the careers education of their daughters.
 In order to help, we have listed below a number of websites that parents may find useful.
-We use resourcecomp@nion careers resource which is updated internally and externally by Wiltshire Education Services.
+We use resourcecomp@nion careers resource which is updated with local and national information.
 Here you will find many useful links to all career matters.
-It is available to students via the VLE and to parents via Parent Portal
+It is available to students via the VLE and to parents via Parent Portal.

 Good information on graduate career destinations